Against Spangler’s “Race Realism”

 From this third point, various applications are drawn, such as opposing interracial marriage, promoting segregation in society and church, opposing equal civil rights for non-whites, calling for the removal of non-white immigrants regardless of legal status, and suggesting foreign missions should be deemphasized to focus on revitalization of beleaguered white churches.

 The main problem with Michael’s argument as an argument is simply that it is unsound, neglecting important facts and drawing unjustified inferences.
-The main problems with his argument in practice are that it undermines love between neighbors and brothers, and promotes pride in those who hold to it.
+The main problem with his argument in practice is that it undermines love between neighbors and brothers and promotes pride in those who hold to it.

 Spangler retweet "Trustworthy Whites"